 How does it work then?

 If you are member of the DroneBase’s Pilot Network, you can upload your 4K UHD video clip via the DroneBase Pilot application.

-If the video clip is accepted, the videos will appear for sale on Shutterstock, a royalty free stock photo, picture and video site.
-The rejected videos will be accompanied with a swift, constructive feedback on what can be done to improve their quality.
+If the video clip is accepted, the videos will appear for sale on Shutterstock, a royalty-free stock photo, picture and video site.
+The rejected videos will be accompanied by swift, constructive feedback on what can be done to improve their quality.

 The question that springs to one’s mind is the amount of money that can be made with the help of these stock photographs.

 A DroneBase representative said that all accepted videos will be paid $15 by DroneBase as the website preferred a standardized payout mechanism in contrast to a royalty system since the clients generally have a subscription to license videos for only a few bucks.
-He further said that if they had worked on a dividend procedure, the pilots would have only gotten a little proportion of the designated money on a single purchase at a time.
+He further said that if they had worked on dividend procedures regarding stock video creators, the pilots would have only gotten a little proportion of the designated money on a single purchase at a time.

 Most of the video clips are stunning aerial shots of anything such a big city’s skyline or a pan shot of a coastline vista.